-The Happy Sleeper, Heather Turgeon, says that “because of the greater distance between their heads and the mattress, side sleepers often need a thicker pillow to keep their head and neck in a neutral position.”
+The author of The Happy Sleeper, Heather Turgeon, says that “because of the greater distance between their heads and the mattress, side sleepers often need a thicker pillow to keep their head and neck in a neutral position.”

 And she’s right.
 This means that you might struggle to sleep with your face on your arms directly, but frankly that’s probably not advisable anyway if you are a frequent side-sleeper as it can create problems with circulation.
 While a fluffy soft pillow seems comfortable, in reality, it’s the firmer pillows that often give your head the lift it really needs.

 What is the best TYPE of mattress for side sleeping?

 Because of their ability to mould to your body’s contours and alleviate pressure, memory foam mattresses are a good choice for those who prefer to sleep on their sides.
 Memory foam’s unique ability to conform to the shape of the body can be helpful for those seeking respite from chronic pain.
 However, if the mattress’s base layer is overly soft, those who sleep on their sides may find that they sink too far into the foam.
 For heavier people who sleep on their sides, this can be a serious issue and I clarified what to do, above.

 Hybrid mattresses are a combination of a coil base with either a foam or latex layer(s) on top.
 They are one of the most universal options for most sleeping positions, including side-sleeping.
 Hybrid mattresses are known for being very supportive, while also having that cushioning, cradling feeling that a lot of side sleepers look for.
 Memory foam hybrid mattresses are also a great option for couples because the coils make them easy to move around on while the foam absorbs a lot of the movement.
 The coils also allow for additional airflow, making these mattresses more breathable than solid memory foam beds.

 Latex mattresses are well-liked due to their buoyant feel and eco-friendly production.
 Those who sleep on their sides will find them quite comfortable since the material gives great pressure relief and moulds to the body edspite being bouytant.
 Make sure the latex is flexible enough for your hips and shoulders if you sleep exclusively on your sidethough; latex mattresses are also a fantastic choice for people who switch positions throughout the night “(combination”), ie. whether they sleep on their back, side, or stomach.

 Inner-spring mattresses are the most traditional type of mattress, typically made with a coil base constructed from steel.
 While these mattresses provide a very bouncy feel and decent responsiveness, side sleepers should be cautious as they tend to be on the firmer side.
 If you’re a fan of the classic innerspring feel and sleep on your side, make sure the mattress is soft enough to prevent jamming at your shoulders and undue pressure at your hips.